Skip to main content

 Social media marketing matters.
 About 92% of companies with at least 100 employees used the tactic as of 2021, the Statista Research Department reports.
 And almost 67% of their marketers were concerned about their social marketing's effectiveness.

 If you're leaning on this tactic, it's normal to worry about whether it's working.
-Here at Zoe Marketing & Communications, in our 15+ years doing digital marketing, we've increasingly heard businesses fret over whether they should do more social media — more posts, more Reels, more platforms.
+Here at Zoe Marketing & Communications, we've increasingly heard businesses fret over whether they should do more social media — more posts, more reels, more platforms.
 Sound familiar?

 Social marketing is part of a healthy marketing strategy.
 But relying on it too much can spark issues, as well.
 In this blog, we'll tackle five of those top challenges, including: